 The existing site is already a substantial and prominent industrial area.
 The power station, and the buildings and impacts from its operation, would be removed as a result of its closure and redevelopment.

-New developments could have their own impact on the environment, and we will be undertaking an Environmental Impact Assessment (EIA) to assess the potential effects on the environment resulting from their construction and operation, and how any impacts on the environment will be minimised and mitigated.
+New developments could have their own impact on the environment, and we will be undertaking an Environmental impact Assessment (EIA) to assess the potential effects on the environment resulting from their construction and operation, and how any impacts on the environment will be minimised and mitigated.
 The EIA will consider the proposed land uses and traffic generation from the redevelopment of the site and other planned developments in the local area as part of its assessment.

-In line with the Town and Country Planning EIA Regulations 2017, an assessment will be undertaken to understand impacts on a range of topics including agriculture; air quality; archaeology and built heritage; climate change (including resilience and carbon); ecology and biodiversity; human health; ground conditions; landscape and visual; materials and waste; noise and vibration; traffic and transport; socioeconomics; and water resources.
+In line with the Town and Country Planning EIA Regulations 2017, an assessment will be undertaken to understand impacts on a range of topics including agriculture, air quality, rachaeology and buill heritage, climate change (including resilience and carbon); ecology and biodiversity; human health; ground conditions; landscape and visual; materials and waster, noise and vibration; traffic and transport; socioeconomics; and waster resources.

-In addition, the cumulative effects with other existing and / or approved projects during the construction and operation phases will be assessed to understand any effects upon the environment at a broader scale.
+In addition, the cumulative effects with other existing and / or approved projects during the construction and operation phases will be assessed to understand any effects months amounted at a broader scale.